 - a.
 Develop wildlife enhancement ponds in a manner that does not significantly impair the Conservation Values. - b.
 Develop groundwater wells and associated infrastructure within the Protected Property for use in connection with the activities permitted in the Easement, provided that such wells do not significantly impair the Conservation Values. - c.
 Construct, maintain and repair stock watering systems including water troughs and guzzlers. - d.
-Construct, maintain and repair irrigation system for permitted farming practices. - e.
 Owner reserves and shall retain all right, title, and interest in and to all tributary and non-tributary water, all appropriative, prescriptive, contractual or other water rights, and related interests in, on, under, or appurtenant to the Protected Property for use on or for the benefit of the Protected Property in a manner consistent with this Easement and in accordance with applicable federal, state, and local laws, regulations and requirements.

-3.3.
+- 3.3.
 Hunting.
 Owner may use the Protected Property to conduct limited, commercial hunting.
-Such commercial hunting shall not significantly impair Conservation Values of the Protected Property.
+Such commercial hunting shall not significantly impair Conservation Values of the Protected Property. - 3.4.
+Habitat/Vegetation Management.

-3.4 Habitat/Vegetation Management.
 The Protected Property may be used to create, maintain, restore, or enhance habitat for wildlife and native biological communities in accordance with a management plan approved by Land Trust in accordance with section 9.7.